enovation/moodle-atto_teamsmeeting/README.md

 Atto Teams Meeting plugin itself by default supports only 'en' locale.
 However, Moodle community is adding more translations for the plugin.
 [Full list can be found here](https://moodle.org/plugins/translations.php?plugin=atto_teamsmeeting).

-You can allways add translations yourself.
+You can always add translations yourself.
 [More details here](https://docs.moodle.org/dev/Translating_plugins).

 ## Hosting Meetings App (optional)
 You can host Microsoft Meetings application yourself.
 To do this:
 * Download Meetings App code prepared to work with Atto plugin from https://github.com/enovation/msteams-app-lms-meetings
-* Follow instructions in README file to setup application.
+* Follow instructions in README file to set up application.
-* Change Meetings appllication url in Atto plugin settings to your new URL (<moodle_url>/admin/settings.php?section=atto_teamsmeeting_settings).
+* Change Meetings application url in Atto plugin settings to your new URL (<moodle_url>/admin/settings.php?section=atto_teamsmeeting_settings).